fortinmike/dotfiles/README.md

 # Dotfiles

 This is my ZSH configuration and personal dotfiles.
-Please review everything before you attempt to use them.
+Please review everything before you attempt to use this.
 Some things might be OS X specific, but I try to keep everything as platform-agnostic as possible.
 This is a public repository mostly for easy installs on additional machines, but feel free to take a look!